-1. ☑ The system is a federal information system subject to FISMA requirements.
-2. ☐ The system completed a SA&A and received an ATO or ATU.
-3. \Box This is a new system has not yet been authorized to operate.
-4. \boxtimes The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties.
-5. ☐ All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties.

-- 6. A This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior. - 7.
-A This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.
+- 1. It is a federal information system subject to FISMA requirements. - 2.
+It is system completed a SA&A and received an ATO or ATU. - 3. \Box This is a new system has not yet been authorized to operate. - 4. ⊠ The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties. - 5.
+All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties. - 6.
+It is system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior. - 7.
+This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.